LuizHen527/qr-code-component/README.md

 The ```:root``` pseudo-class to make my variables fall in all the others elements, because of the cascade.

+---

+I also learned how to self-host fonts.
+This means that I have the font files in the project folder.
+To do this we need to download the fonts and compress the .ttf files of the fonts we want.
+I used [this site](https://transfonter.org/) to compress.
+After compress...

 ### Continued development

 These are the things I still need to get better at or study more about: